How to Identify & Express Your Needs in a Relationship

 When suggesting possible solutions, ask for a specific change in behavior, instead of going after your partner’s core traits.
 Rather than a vague “Please be neater,” you could say, “It would mean a lot to me if you would put the dirty clothes in the hamper, instead of on the floor.”

 So open up to your partner about what concerns or bothers you.
 Don’t keep those unmet needs to yourself.
 Most of the time, people are willing to help make their loved one’s life easier, if approached in the right way.
 Effective communication in relationships is about connecting and sharing without attacking.
+Communicating effectively also includes knowing how to communicate your boundaries and needs clearly.

 Marriage and couples counseling can help you communicate more effectively with your partner.